 Whether volunteer or interning, what should you take into account when considering unpaid work?

 4 Ways to List Volunteer Work to Improve Your Resume

 1. Use unpaid work to sharpen your skills and get current.

-2. Volunteer to explore new passions and build reputation.
+2. Volunteer to explore new passions and build your reputation.

 3. Make sure there’s “skin in the game” on both sides.

-We asked the wonderful career coach Michelle Ward from WhenIGrowUpCoach.com how she advised her clients considering unpaid work:
+Situation: We asked career coach Michelle Ward from WhenIGrowUpCoach.com how she advised her clients considering unpaid work:

-Mommikin tip: If you’re running your own shop or doing freelance work and are considering to take on some pro-bono or discounted work to get the business kick-started, it’s important to be clear what you expect in return upfront, to both yourself and the client.
+Take-away: If you’re considering taking on some pro-bono or discounted work to get the business kick-started, it’s important to be clear what you expect in return upfront, to both yourself and the client.
 What are the concrete outcomes of the job that I will use to propel myself forward?
 Before the project starts, outline the steps you’ll take post-project for maximizing return and get your client’s agreement for referrals or some other actionable item they have to spreading the word of your great service/product.
 For more on this, read our article about setting freelance rates.